-THEATRE (THE) 205 SCENE STUDY I (2 LEC., 3 LAB.)
+THEATRE (THE) 205 (3) SCENE STUDY I (2 LEC., 3 LAB.)

 Prerequisite: Theatre 106 and 107.
 This course is a continuation of Theatre 107.
-Emphasis is on developing dramatic action through detailed study stylistic problems presented by the staging of period plays and the developent of realism.
+Emphasis is on developing dramatic action through detailed study of the script.
+Students deal with stylistic problems presented by the staging of period plays and the developent of realism.
 Rehearsals are used to prepare for scene work.

-THEATRE (THE) 207 SCENE STUDY II (2 LEC., 3 LAB.)
+THEATRE (THE) 207 (3) SCENE STUDY II (2 LEC., 3 LAB.)